google/transit/gtfs/spec/en/reference.md

 File: **Optional**

-The [fare_rules.txt](#farerulestxt) table specifies how fares in [fare_attributes.txt](#fare_attributestxt) apply to a rider journey.
+The [fare_rules.txt](#farerulestxt) table specifies how fares in [fare_attributes.txt](#fare_attributestxt) apply to an itinerary.
 Most fare structures use some combination of the following rules:

 * Fare depends on origin or destination stations.
-* Fare depends on which zones the rider journey passes through.
+* Fare depends on which zones the itinerary passes through.
-* Fare depends on which route the rider journey uses.
+* Fare depends on which route the itinerary uses.

 For examples that demonstrate how to specify a fare structure with [fare_rules.txt](#farerulestxt) and [fare_attributes.txt](#fareattributestxt), see [https://code.google.com/p/googletransitdatafeed/wiki/FareExamples](https://code.google.com/p/googletransitdatafeed/wiki/FareExamples) in the GoogleTransitDataFeed open source project wiki.